bootprint/bootprint/README.md

-*See [bootprint-json-schema](http://github.com/nknapp/bootprint-json-schema) for an example, although it does not follow of the above rules yet.
+*See [bootprint-json-schema](http://github.com/nknapp/bootprint-json-schema) for an example, although it does not follow of the above rules yet.*
+*For a module extending another bootprint-module, see [bootprint-swager](http://github.com/nknapp/bootprint-swagger).*